mesutgdk/Clima/README.md

 ## What creating this app teaches

-* How to create a dark-mode enabled app.
-* How to use vector images as image assets.
-* How to use the UITextField to get user input.
+* Usage of UITextField to get user input.
 * About the delegate pattern.
 * Swift protocols and extensions.
 * Swift guard keyword.